rocketlabdelta/rocketlabdelta.com/_posts/2020-06-21-rail-guides.md

 [^1]: I have heard of people using sailboat masts as improvised launch rails in the 90s.
 They sunk screws most of the way into the airframe and then slid the screw head down the channel of the mast.
 [^2]: Because they were the de facto standard, you still see "Blacksky compatible" in marketing copy for rails and rail guides on some rocketry vendor websites 20 years later.
 [^3]: My dad and I were early adopters of launch rails and used them with rockets down to 38mm in diameter.
 My dad also used them extensively with his [TARC teams][4].
-[^4]: I have seen 3 rail guides used on _very_ long, slender rockets and, occasionally, on two-stage rockets but those are exceptional cases.
+[^4]: Two rail guides are sufficient for typical rockets.
+I have seen 3 rail guides used on _very_ long, slender rockets and, occasionally, on two-stage rockets but those are exceptional cases.
 You might be able to get away with one, long rail guide--like the [PML linear rail lug][34]--on a small, squat rocket but I don't think it's worth it.
 Fly-away rail guides like the ones from [Apogee Components][35] or [Additive Aerospace][36] are a better choice if you are trying to minimize parasitic drag.

 [1]:  https://estesrockets.com/product-category/rockets/launch-sets/
 [2]:  https://www.linkedin.com/in/scott-bartel-7a0b4236